qchoudry55/nvda-ma-crossover-backtest/README.md

 ## Results

-From this project, I investingated the following metrics: total return, max drawdown and number of trades - this was done for both a moving-average strategy and buy-and-hold strategy.
+From this project, I investigated the following metrics: total return, max drawdown and number of trades - this was done for both a moving-average strategy and buy-and-hold strategy.
 The results of this project are as follows:

 | Metric | Moving-Average Strategy | Buy-and-Hold |
 |---|---|---|